Memorial Day Sale – Shop Now

 Rubber is the premier gym flooring option.
 Walk into just about any gym or fitness studio and you’re certain to see they use rubber flooring.

-While you have many choices when it comes to gym flooring options, rubber is the most versatile, lending itself to just about any workout.
-It is also the most likely to protect your subfloor from the impact of heavy weights while you lift.
+While you have many choices when it comes to gym flooring options, rubber flooring is the best option.
+They are most versatile, making them perfect for any workout.
+Also, it protects your subfloor from the impact of heavy weights while you lift.

 Rubber gym flooring is available in tiles, rolls, and mats.
 Each option has a wide range of thickness options to suit your needs.

-To make your space look sharp, you can choose between a wide variety of color and color fleck options.
-My gym uses the orange color fleck rolls to match their orange accent wall.
-You have lots of possibilities.
+To make your space look sharp, you can choose between a wide variety of color and fleck options.

 Let’s take a look at your options.